When can I apply for grants?

 Can I apply for funding to restore something other than a barn?

-Yes!
+Yes, as long as it’s related to agricultural history!
 The term “Heritage Barn” is used to refer to any agricultural outbuilding used to house animals, crops, or farm equipment that is over fifty years old.
 In addition to barns, this includes agricultural resources such as milk houses, sheds, silos, or other outbuildings that are historically associated with the working life of the farm or ranch.

 Can I submit more than one application?